© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site of Clayton Hall, adjacent fishponds and channels is a scheduled monument protected by Historic England under reference 1012313.
 View the official record →

-Moated site of Clayton Hall, adjacent fishponds and channels is a medieval monument located in Lancashire, England.
+Moated site of Clayton Hall is a scheduled ancient monument comprising a moated enclosure with adjacent fishponds and water management channels located in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012313.

 Moated site of Clayton Hall, adjacent fishponds and channels is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012313.